Persons in the dialogue:

 And the different forms of government make laws democratical, aristocratical, tyrannical, with a view to their several interests; and these laws, which are made by them for their own interests, are the justice which they deliver to their subjects, and him who transgresses them they punish as a breaker of the law, and unjust.
 And that is what I mean when I say that in all states there is the same principle of justice, which is the interest of the government; and as the government must be supposed to have power, the only reasonable conclusion is, that everywhere there is one principle of justice, which is the interest of the stronger.

-But are the rulers of states absolutely infallible, or are they sometimes liable to err?
+- But the rulers of states sometimes make mistakes

-Then in making their laws they may sometimes make them rightly, and sometimes not?
+- In making their laws they may sometimes make mistakes

-And the laws which they make must be obeyed by their subjects,—and that is what you call justice?
+- The laws which they make must be obeyed by their subjects is justice

-Then justice, according to your argument, is not only obedience to the interest of the stronger but the reverse?
+- Then justice is not only obedience to the interest of the stronger but the reverse?

 What is that you are saying? he asked.

-Yes, said Cleitophon, interposing, if you are allowed to be his witness.
+Cleitophon: Yes, if you are allowed to be his witness.

 Yes, Polemarchus,—Thrasymachus said that for subjects to do what was commanded by their rulers is just.